-Autonomous Systems Architectures.
-Many autonomous systems, ranging over unmanned aircraft, robotics, satellites and even purely software applications, have a similar internal structure, namely layered architectures23 as summarized in Figure 1.
-Although purely connectionist/sub-symbolic architectures remain prevalent in some areas, such as robotics,10 there is a broad realization that separating out the important/difficult choices into an identifiable entity can be very useful for development, debugging, and analysis.
-While such layered architectures have been investigated for many years^{3,23} they appear increasingly common in autonomous systems.
+Many autonomous systems, ranging over unmanned aircraft, robotics, satellites and even purely software applications, have a similar internal structure, namely layered architectures [23] as summarized in Figure 1.
+Although purely connectionist/sub-symbolic architectures remain prevalent in some areas, such as robotics [10], there is a broad realization that separating out the important/difficult choices into an identifiable entity can be very useful for development, debugging, and analysis.
+While such layered architectures have been investigated for many years [23, 3] they appear increasingly common in autonomous systems.

 Notice how the system in Figure 1 is split into real-world interactions, continuous control systems, and discontinuous control.
-For example, a typical unmanned aircraft system might incorporate an aircraft, a set of control systems encapsulated within an autopilot, and a high-level decision-maker that makes the key choices.
+For example, a typical unmanned air system might incorporate an aircraft, a set of control systems encapsulated within an autopilot, and a high-level decision-maker that makes the key 'choices'.
 Once a destination has been decided, the continuous dynamic control, in the form of the autopilot, will be able to fly there.
-The intelligence only becomes involved if either an alternative destination is chosen, or if some fault or unexpected situation occurs.
+The 'intelligence' only becomes involved if either an alternative destination is chosen, or if some fault or unexpected situation occurs.

-But what is this intelligent decisionmaking component?
+But what is this 'intelligent' decision-making component?
 In the past this has often been conflated with the dynamic control elements, the whole being described using a large, possibly hierarchical, control system, genetic algorithm, or neural network.
-However, architectures are increasingly being deployed in which the autonomous, intelligent decision-making component is captured as an "agent."
+However, architectures are increasingly being deployed in which the autonomous, 'intelligent' decisionmaking component is captured as an 'agent'.

-Agents as Autonomous Decision Makers.
-The development and analysis of autonomous systems, particularly autonomous software, is different to traditional software in one crucial aspect.
+2.3 Agents as Autonomous Decision Makers

+The development and analysis of autonomous systems, particularly autonomous software, is different to 'traditional' software in one crucial aspect.
 In designing, analyzing, or monitoring "normal" software we typically care about

-► what the software does, and
+- what the software does, and - when the software does it.

-► when the software does it.
-Since autonomous software has to make its own decisions, it is often vital to know not only what the software does and when it does it, but also
+Since autonomous software has to make its own decisions, it is often vital to know not only what the software does and when it does it, but also analyzed.

-► why the software chooses to do it.
-This requirement-describing why a system chooses one course of action over another-provides new entities to be analyzed.
 But how shall we describe these new entities?
-A very useful abstraction for capturing such autonomous behavior within complex, dynamic systems turns out to be the concept of an agent.22 Since the agent concept came into prominence in the 1980s, there has been vast development within both academia and industry.^{4,14,20,34} It has become clear this agent metaphor is very useful for capturing many practical situations involving complex systems comprising flexible, autonomous, and distributed components.
-In essence, agents must fundamentally be capable of flexible autonomous action.38
+A very useful abstraction for capturing such autonomous behaviour within complex, dynamic systems turns out to be the concept of an agent [22].
+Since the agent concept came into prominence in the 1980s, there has been vast development within both academia and industry [4, 14, 20, 34].
+It has become clear that this agent metaphor is very useful for capturing many practical situations involving complex systems comprising flexible, autonomous, and distributed components.
+In essence, agents must fundamentally be capable of flexible autonomous action [38].